rhaiscript/book/src/language/strings-chars.md

 ```

 A string with continuation does not open up a new line.
 To do so, a new-line character must be
-manually inserted at the appropriate position:
+manually inserted at the appropriate position.

 ```rust no_run
 let x = "hello, world!\n\